DaniloEnea/areaAmministrativa/area_Amministrativa/README.md

   - node public-key-api.js

-If you see Encryption failed issue on login form, see the documentation on this repository for install self-signed SSL certificate: https://github.com/jtabilas/auth/
+If you see Encryption failed issue on login form, see the documentation on this repository for install self-signed SSL certificate: https://github.com/jtabilas/auth/.

+Also, if you use chrome, you should type this on your search bar: `chrome://flags/#allow-insecure-localhost`

+and enable **Allow invalid certificates for resources load from localhost**

 ## Build